visgl/deck.gl/docs/layers/text-layer.md

 * Default: `'Monaco, monospace'`

 Specifies a prioritized list of one or more font family names and/or generic family names.
-Only monospaced fonts are supported now.
+Follow the specs for CSS [font-family](https://developer.mozilla.org/en-US/docs/Web/CSS/font-family).

 ### Text Alignment Options